Cognitive Errors in Clinical Decision Making

 View Patient Education

 Heuristics are often referred to as rules of thumb, educated guesses, or mental shortcuts.
-Heuristics usually involve pattern recognition and rely on a subconscious integration of somewhat haphazardly gathered patient data with prior experience rather than on a conscious generation of a rigorous differential diagnosis that is formally evaluated using specific data from the literature.
+Heuristics usually involve pattern recognition and rely on a subconscious integration of patient data with prior experience rather than on a conscious generation of a rigorous differential diagnosis that is formally evaluated using specific data from the literature.

 Types of Cognitive Error